Improving Your Score

 If you go to the bank for a loan and are turned down because your score is too low, your would-be lender will get a list of reasons for that low score.
 You can use that list to try to turn your score around.
 Since lenders can also use their own scoring methods, nothing is guaranteed, but you certainly can't hurt your score by taking any of these steps.

-If you'd like to learn more about credit, loans and financial planning, follow the links on the next page.
+If you'd like to learn more about credit, loans and financial planning, follow the links below.